Moonsong-Labs/xcm-tools/README.md

 ## statemint-hrmp-relay-proposal-generator script
+Scipt that allows to build and send the relay call necessary to make statemine accept an already open channel request target-para-id -> statemine and open a new one in the opposite direction.
+This is meant to be proposed/executed in the relay.

 The script accepts these inputs fields:
 - `--statemint-ws-provider or -ws`, which specifies the statemint websocket provider
 - `--relay-ws-provider or --wr`, which specifies the relay websocket -provider